-Perched above Falmouth Bay, boutique B&B The Sandy Duck combines sleek Scandinavian design with sea views and warm, home-from-home hospitality.
-Owner and manager Freyja earned her hosting stripes crewing aboard luxury yachts before she returned to Cornwall to transform this Edwardian townhouse into a stylish, seven-room bolthole.
-Now, the interiors are painted in soothing shades and filled with a stylistic medley of refined Danish design, hand-picked antiques and artworks by her own family, creating rooms that are as inviting in the middle of winter as they are on a summer’s day.
+On a hill overlooking Falmouth Bay, boutique B&B The Sandy Duck combines sleek Scandinavian design with sea views and warm, home-from-home hospitality.
+Owner and manager Freyja earned her hosting stripes crewing aboard luxury yachts before she settled on the Cornish coast, transforming this Edwardian townhouse into a stylish, seven-room bolthole.
+Now, the interiors are painted in soothing shades and filled with a medley of modern Danish design, hand-picked antiques and artworks by her own family, creating rooms that are as inviting on a fresh January morning as they are on a hot summer’s day.

 Get this when you book through us:

 A bar of chocolate from Falmouth brand Chocolarder

 Rates include breakfast, which includes bread and pastries from a local bakery, homemade granola pots and preserves, and honey from a beekeeper just outside the town.
 Hot dishes, including full-English breakfasts, waffles and omelettes are made to order.

 While you can count on the warmest of hospitality and a polished finish, the Sandy Duck is a B&B run by a very small team, so you won’t be waited on hand and foot.
 Instead, it’s the sort of place where you can let your hair down, kick off your shoes and do as you please.